fjwright/Run-REDUCE-0/UserGuide.md

 REDUCE.
 Input can be multi-line, in which case Run-REDUCE processes all the lines together.

+Sending input to REDUCE strips any trailing white space, adds a semicolon if there was no final terminator, and then adds a final newline.

 ## The File Menu

 Some items in this menu pop up a dialogue that allows you to select